What is Family Violence/Domestic Violence?

 "Your abuser's trauma does not justify them abusing you."

 It can include punching, hitting, slapping, kicking, strangling, or physically restraining a partner against their will.
-It can also include driving recklessly, invading your physical space, & in any other way making you feel physically unsafe.
+It can also include driving recklessly, invading your physical space, and in any other way making you feel physically unsafe.

 It can involve rape or other forced sexual acts, or withholding or using sex as a weapon.
 Unwanted or non-consensual touching as well as using guilt or other forms of manipulation to force sexual acts are all categorized as sexual abuse.

-Being withheld from having money, a job, your own bank accounts, or a say in your own finances is a form of abuse that provides the abuser with additional control & will often prevent someone from having the means to leave.
+Being withheld from having money, a job, your own bank accounts, or a say in your own finances is a form of abuse that provides the abuser with additional control and will often prevent someone from having the means to leave.

 When your particular cultural identity is used to inflict suffering, or as a means of control.
 Not letting you observe your faith, using racial slurs, threatening to ‘out’ you to friends/ family, or isolating you when you don't speak the language.